TASEmulators/BizHawk/README.md

 ## Features and systems

-The BizHawk common features (across all cores) are:
+EmuHawk's features (common across all cores) are:
 * format, region, and integrity detection for game images
 * 10 save slots with hotkeys and infinite named savestates
 * speed control, including frame stepping and rewinding